aneoconsulting/ArmoniK/infrastructure/localhost/docs/README.deploy.md

 make all CONFIG_FILE=<Your configuration file>
 ```

-such as `make all` three commands in this order:
+such as `make all` executes three commands in this order:

 * `make init`
 * `make plan CONFIG_FILE=<Your configuration file>`